The Discovery 2017

 The Discovery dares to imagine a scenario in which Robert

-Redford develops the concept of afterlife.This results in a spurt in the number
+Redford develops the concept of afterlife.
+This results in a spurt in the number

-of suicides.Strangely enough,murders have not yet begun ,under the premise of
+of suicides.
+Strangely enough, murders have not yet begun, under the premise of

-sending the victims to a better place.Robert’s son,Jason Segal,arrives at his
+sending the victims to a better place.
+Robert’s son, Jason Segal, arrives at his

-facility,all grimness and dourness,weighed down by the burden of his dad’s
+facility, all grimness and dourness, weighed down by the burden of his dad’s

-discovery,perhaps,or maybe by his own inconsequence.There is a girl,Isla (rooney mara) who warms up to the
+discovery, perhaps, or maybe by his own inconsequence.
+There is a girl, Isla (Rooney Mara) who warms up to the

-concept,and Jason seems inclined towards her.
+concept, and Jason seems inclined towards her.

-During the course of experiments,plagued by sabotage,it is established
+During the course of experiments, plagued by sabotage, it is established

-of existence.It is a real where one can visualise different versions of
+of existence.
+It is a real place where one can visualize different versions of

-,assisted deaths and murders.Hence the father and his two sons attempt to
+life.
+This discovery could result in a massive rise in number of suicides, assisted deaths and murders.
+Hence the father and his two sons attempt to

-It’s a great metaphysical concept.But the execution is
+It’s a great metaphysical concept.
+But the execution is

 to make out of this effort.